MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/map-entity-fields.md

 ### The easier way

 The easier way is to start with the account table and, using the **Contacts** subgrid on the form, select **+** to add a contact.
-It will first guide people to look up any existing related contacts so they don’t accidentally create a duplicate record.
-If they don’t find an existing record, they can select **New** and create a new contact record.
+It will first guide people to look up any existing related contacts so they don’t accidentally create a duplicate row.
+If they don’t find an existing row, they can select **New** and create a new contact row.

 The new contact row form will include any of the mapped attribute values from the account (such as address and phone information) as the default values.
-People can edit these values before they save the record.
+People can edit these values before they save the row.

 ## How this works